venksrid001/cowrie/project-requirement.md

 ### 3.8 Physical and Environmental Requirements

-There are no physical or enviromental requirements for this project.
+There are no physical hardware components associated with this project.
+Basic environmental requirements solely consist of simple internet connection.

 ### 3.9 Supporting information

-see 9.5.19.
+Their is no sypporting information for this project.

 ## 4. Verification